kbengine/kbengine/kbe/src/lib/python/Doc/library/tempfile.rst

    data is spooled in memory until the file size exceeds *max_size*, or until the file's :func:`fileno` method is called, at which point the contents are written to disk and operation proceeds as with :func:`TemporaryFile`.
+Also, it's ``truncate`` method does not accept a ``size`` argument.

    The resulting file has one additional method, :func:`rollover`, which causes the file to roll over to an on-disk file regardless of its size.

-   The returned object is a file-like object whose :attr:`_file` attribute is either a :class:`StringIO` object or a true file object, depending on whether :func:`rollover` has been called.
+   The returned object is a file-like object whose :attr:`_file` attribute is either a :class:`BytesIO` or :class:`StringIO` object (depending on whether binary or text *mode* was specified) or a true file object, depending on whether :func:`rollover` has been called.
 This file-like object can be used in a :keyword:`with` statement, just like a normal file.

 .. function:: TemporaryDirectory(suffix='', prefix='tmp', dir=None)